HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 )}}

 The consistency in implementation across devices indicates a mature approach to structured data deployment, where developers are ensuring uniform markup regardless of the target platform.
 This alignment between mobile and desktop implementations suggests that organizations are following best practices for responsive design while maintaining consistent structured data across all user experiences.

+Despite Google's deprecation of **FAQ** and **HowTo** rich results in August 2023 ([source](https://developers.google.com/search/blog/2023/08/howto-faq-changes)), we see limited impact on their adoption rates. **HowTo** schema adoption has historically been low due to its complexity, with implementation rates below **1%** for both desktop and mobile. **FAQPage**, on the other hand, has not only maintained its adoption but even shows a slight increase on desktop, rising from **0.2%** in 2022 to **0.6%** in 2024.
+This trend suggests that webmasters may still find value in implementing FAQPage for additional search engine visibility besides rich results.

+These observations highlight the *resilience of certain structured data types* despite changes in Google’s support.
+It also points to the importance of monitoring how structured data evolves across various platforms, as its utility often extends beyond immediate search result enhancements.

 {{ figure_markup(
   image="jsonld-by-device.png",